rinabella-gh/ublue-x13s/README.md

   - Even as a software renderer, the performance from `pixman` is very solid.
 WebGL Aquarium gets a steady 30 FPS.
 - Sound, Wifi, Temperature, and Battery sensors should be working and displayed per the default `sway-fedora-config`
 - - Firefox
-- Support for flatpaks is added but nothing beyond that; I recommend installing eithr Bazaar or Warehouse to install further flatpaks.
+- Support for flatpaks is added but nothing beyond that; I recommend installing either Bazaar or Warehouse to install further flatpaks.

--
+#### slbounce/EL2/KVM

+Not in the image at this time; fedora seems to be packaging EL2 but seems to not be working as expected with `slbounce`. `slbounce` can be added however via refind and then compiling your own el2 overlayed dtb. needs fdtoverlay which is provided by i believe dts. there might be an slbounce mod for grub i'm unaware of that would make it a bit more tenable.

+However even if you do get slbounce to work and boot you into EL2, the battery and sound break again.
+So use at your own knowledge.

 ## Issues

 The two main issues I am aware of at this time are the lack of graphics acceleration and the video camera is untested and presumed to not work.
+Sleep is totally untested.
 Additionally, bluetooth is untested, but should most likely work.

 There are a few shortcuts that were made due to feasibility.
 Namely to do with building the installer ISO; there isn't a great way to just insert the dtb to the image.
 So we try our best.